nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/shell/readme.md

    PBAP connection also can be disconnected by inputting "pbap.pce.disconnect" on PCE side.

 Note:
-1. This example acting as PSE doesn't supports all application parameters and only supports to parse/send the part of application parameters from/to PCE.
+1. This example acting as PSE doesn't support all application parameters and only supports to parse/send the part of application parameters from/to PCE.

 ## Running BR/EDR MAP
 Note: Only 1 MAP MAS and MNS connection is supported in shell project.